laberning/openrowingmonitor/docs/Engine_Validation.md

 | 53 | 160 | 4,000 m | | :. | | | :. | -,% |
 | 54 | 150 | 4,000 m | | :. | | | :. | -,% |

 Based on these results, we conclude that changing the *naturalDeceleration*, and thus excluding more of the unjustly included flanks of the recovery phase, does not change the dragfactor significantly enough to influence the outcome.
-This suggests that the dragfactor calculation is sufficiently robust against these outliers and ignores them.
-As we can reasobly exclude any other sources of systematic deviation, we conclude we need to adjust the *flywheel inertia* to 0.1015 kg/m<sup>2</sup>.
+This suggests that the dragfactor calculation is sufficiently robust against these outliers and is capable of ignoring them.
+As we can reasobly exclude any other sources of systematic deviation, we conclude the *flywheel inertia* used is 0.1015 kg/m<sup>2</sup>.

 ### Validation of the linear speed caclulation